imonmandal/Time-Table-Mngmnt-Systm/Readme.txt

 Use php v7
-Password for mysql can be changed in project in "Database\DBController.php" and in "index.php" Xampp server was used
+Change configuration of mysql database in project in "Database\DBController.php" and in "index.php" Xampp server was used
-First big project made by me

 Data can be uploaded from excelsheet to mysql database Don't disturb the layout of excel sheets in the data directory